-Mr. Audet is a member of the Board of Directors of CableLabs, the Orchestre symphonique de Montréal and the Old Brewery Mission, a major foundation which provides emergency and other services for homeless people in the Montreal area.
-He is also is a director of the Institute for Governance of Private and Public Organizations (IGOPP).
+Mr, Audet has been named this year Chair of the Old Brewery Mission, a major foundation which provides emergency and other services for homeless people in the Montreal area.
+He is also a member of the Board of Directors of CableLabs, of the Orchestre symphonique de Montréal and a director of the Institute for Governance of Private and Public Organizations (IGOPP).
 He previously sat on the Boards of Directors of the Canadian Cable Telecommunications Association, Clarica, Collège Jean-de-Brébeuf, Corporation de l'École Polytechnique de Montréal, the Canadian Association of Broadcasters, the Association canadienne de la radio et de la télévision de langue française, and he served as Governor of the Council on Canadian Unity and chaired the Fondation et Alumni de l’École Polytechnique de Montréal.
 He was also Chairman of the Collège Jean-de-Brébeuf Development Fund.

 Over the years, Mr. Audet has often been recognized by both the business and philanthropic communities for his numerous achievements.
 Amongst his contributions, he acted as co-Chair of the 2017 campaign for Centraide of Greater Montréal and as Chair of the 2014-2020 fundraising campaign for the Old Brewery Mission Foundation.